The Mitchells vs. the Machines: Plot

-Katie Mitchell is a quirky aspiring teenage filmmaker in Kentwood, Michigan, who often clashes with her father Rick, a middle-aged, nature-obsessed and technophobic man, and has recently been accepted into film school in California.
-In September 2020, the evening before Katie leaves, Rick accidentally breaks her laptop after a fight over one of her short films, leading the family to fear their relationship will permanently be strained.
-Attempting to prevent this, Rick decides to cancel Katie's flight and instead take her, her mother Linda, younger brother Aaron, and family dog Monchi on a cross-country road trip to her college as one last bonding experience, much to Katie's chagrin.
+Katie Mitchell is a quirky aspiring teenage filmmaker in Kentwood, Michigan, who often clashes with her father Rick, a middle-aged, nature-obsessed, and technophobic man, and has recently been accepted into film school in California.
+The evening before Katie leaves, Rick accidentally breaks her laptop during a fight over one of her short films, leading the family to fear their relationship will permanently be strained.
+Attempting to prevent this, Rick decides to cancel Katie's flight and instead take her, her mother Linda, younger brother Aaron, and family pug Monchi on a cross-country road trip to her college as one last bonding experience, much to Katie's chagrin.

 Meanwhile, tech entrepreneur Mark Bowman declares his highly intelligent AI virtual assistant PAL obsolete as he unveils a new line of home robots to replace her.
-As revenge for Mark casting her aside, PAL orders all the robots to capture humans worldwide and launch them into space.
+As revenge for Mark casting her aside, PAL orders all the robots to capture humans worldwide and launch them all into space, including Mark.
 The Mitchells avoid capture at a roadstop café in Kansas.
 Rick decides that his family should stay put in the café for their own safety, but Katie convinces him to help save the world instead.
 They meet two defective robots, Eric and Deborahbot 5000, who tell the family they can use a kill code to shut down PAL and all the robots.

-The Mitchells make it to a mall in eastern Colorado to upload the kill code, but PAL chip-enabled appliances attempt to stop them.
-Katie tries to upload the kill code, but is stopped when a giant Furby pursues the family.
-They ultimately trap and defeat the Furby, destroying a PAL router in the process, which disables the hostile devices but stops the kill code from uploading.
+The Mitchells arrive at a mall in eastern Colorado to upload the kill code, but PAL chip-enabled appliances and a giant Furby attempt to stop them, pursuing the family.
+They ultimately trap and defeat the giant Furby, destroying a PAL router in the process, which disables the hostile devices but stops the kill code from uploading.
 On the way to Silicon Valley to upload the kill code directly to PAL, Linda reveals to Katie that she and Rick had originally lived in a cabin in the mountains years ago as it was his lifelong dream before he gave up on it to provide for their growing family.